How to tip, how much, when and to whom?

 Many cruise passengers from a few European countries where tipping isn’t a common practice, prefer to have the automatically-added tips removed from their account.
 This can be requested at the Reception (Purser’s) Desk.
 Hopefully, these folks will then hand out cash to those who have worked hard for them during the cruise.

 Some guests who are familiar with and follow the tipping guidelines, prefer to hand out cash-filled envelopes to crew members.
 Bring a stack of small bills from home and keep separate from your other cash, to avoid the last night panic line at the Purser’s Desk.
 Or visit the casino cashier to break your larger bills.
-Bring envelopes from home in case the ship’s front desk doesn’t have any to give for tips.
+Bring envelopes (and thank you notes) from home in case the ship’s front desk doesn’t have any to give for tips.

 When in Europe, Euros are the preferred currency for tipping on both ocean and river cruises.
 Or you can usually put the gratuities directly onto your onboard credit card.

 I always leave the automatic gratuities on my account.
 Then on the last night, if service was very good, at dinner I’ll bring envelopes with a little extra cash for my waiter, assistant waiter and sommelier.
 Whether or not to tip the Maître d’ is up to you, depending on if you’ve actually communicated with this person.
-On the last night or on the morning of departure, I always give extra to my room steward when I say goodbye.
+On the last night or on the morning of departure, I always give an extra tip to my room steward when I say goodbye.

 After your cruise